 When you stop driving and park Model S in low lighting conditions, exterior lights temporarily remain illuminated.
-They automatically turn off after one minute or when you lock Model S using your phone key or key fob, whichever comes first.
+They automatically turn off after one minute or when you lock Model S whichever comes first.

 To turn this feature on and off, touch Controls > Lights > Headlights After Exit.
 When Headlights After Exit is off, the headlights turn off immediately when you engage the Park gear and open a door.